zachpmanson/minecraftle/README.md

 flask run
 ```

-If you have not specified different host IP or port number the server will be reachable on localhost:5000
+If you have not specified different host IP or port number the server will be reachable on localhost:5000.

 ## Unit tests

 Our tests cover basic cases that are self explanatory in the function names.
-To run our tests the venv must be active and the flask server must be running, our default unit tests use Firefox webdriver
+To run our tests the venv must be active and the flask server must be running, our default unit tests use Firefox webdriver.

 ## Python scripts